 Turn an audited cost contract into a model gateway that preserves data, schema, review, and budget requirements across routing and fallback.

-Assemble a stateful support agent that grounds replies, gates refund actions, preserves gateway policy, and hands difficult cases to humans.
+Assemble a stateful support agent that grounds replies, gates credit actions, preserves gateway policy, and hands difficult cases to humans.

-Shippable predictive ML and LLM products: ETA, ranking, forecasting, vision, pipelines, QA, evaluation, classifiers, and agents
+Shippable predictive ML and LLM products: ETA, ranking, forecasting, vision, pipelines, document QA, evaluation, and classifiers

 Ship a delivery-delay warning service with as-of features, versioned policy gates, baseline evidence, and monitored fallback.